maxilevi/fantasy-football/README.md

 ## app/models

-This package holds all of our database models.
+This package holds all of our database models and response models.

 # Authentication